What is Defense in Depth in Cybersecurity

 Antivirus software is the cornerstone of a holistic defense in depth cybersecurity strategy due to its ability to not only prevent but also detect and remove malware.
 While initially designed to combat computer viruses only (hence its name), nowadays an antivirus is a jack of all trades, defending users from Trojans, worms, spyware, adware, and other common examples of malicious code.

-A firewall is another essential foundation piece of a successful approach to defense in depth cybersecurity that goes hand in hand with antivirus software nowadays.
+A firewall is another essential piece of a successful approach to defense in depth that goes hand in hand with antivirus software nowadays.
 A firewall monitors both incoming and outgoing network traffic, detecting malicious activity according to a predetermined set of rules.

 Intrusion Prevention System